scverse/scvi-tools/docs/user_guide/models/methylvi.md

 ### Transfer learning

-A MethylVI model can be pre-trained on reference data and updated with query data using {meth}`~scvi.external.MethylVI.load_query_data`, which then facilitates transfer of metadata like cell type annotations.
+A MethylVI model can be pre-trained on reference data and updated with query data using {meth}`~scvi.external.METHYLVI.load_query_data`, which then facilitates transfer of metadata like cell type annotations.
 See the {doc}`/user_guide/background/transfer_learning` guide for more information.

 ### Estimation of methylation levels

-In {meth}`~scvi.external.MethylVI.get_normalized_methylation` MethylVI returns the expected value of $\mu_i$ under the approximate posterior.
+In {meth}`~scvi.external.METHYLVI.get_normalized_methylation` MethylVI returns the expected value of $\mu_i$ under the approximate posterior.
 For one cell $i$, this can be written as:

 ```{math}
 :nowrap: true